Physical Education aims to provide an enjoyable and balanced programme

 Thomas Tallis School has outstanding P.E. facilities which enable us to operate a broad based curriculum and also a variety of lunchtime and after school activities.

-At Key Stage 3 (years 7 and 8) all students follow courses in gymnastics, indoor athletics, volleyball, health related fitness, athletics and a wide range of games.
-Swimming instruction is offered to non swimmers during Year 7.
+In Key Stage 3 (years 7, 8 and 9) all students follow courses in gymnastics, indoor athletics, volleyball, judo, health related fitness, OAA, badminton, athletics, football, netball and rugby.
+Swimming instruction is offered to non-swimmers during Year 7.

-At Key Stage 4 Years 9 and 10 students follow courses in health related fitness, volleyball, badminton, netball, basketball, handball, football and hockey in the winter, and athletics, cricket, rounders and softball in the summer.
-Year 11 students are given the opportunity to choose two activities to study in greater depth throughout that year.
-BTEC Sport is offered at Key Stage 4.
+In Key Stage 4 year 10 students follow courses in health-related fitness, volleyball, badminton, netball, basketball, and football in the autumn and spring terms, and athletics, cricket, rounders and softball in the summer.
+In year 11 students are given the opportunity to choose two activities to study in greater depth throughout that year.
+BTEC Level 2 TECH Award in Sport is offered as an option at Key Stage 4.

-Post 16 students can study the Level 3 Extended Diploma in Sport or the level 3 Extended Certificate in Sport.
+Post 16 students can study the BTEC Level 3 Extended Diploma in Sport or the BTEC Level 3 Extended Certificate in Sport.

 Clubs operate during lunchtimes and after school for the benefit of all students.

-In the course of a school year, activities available are:
+In the course of a school year, extracurricular activities available are:

-Basketball, Netball, Gymnastics, Athletics, Volleyball, Football, Trampolining, Rugby, Table Tennis, Badminton, Hockey, Cricket, Rounders and Cross Country, Running.
+Basketball, Netball, Gymnastics, Athletics, Volleyball, Football, Rugby, Table Tennis, Badminton, Cricket, Rounders and Cross Country Running.

 Students of all abilities are encouraged to take part in extracurricular activities and for the more talented participants there is the opportunity to represent the school in a variety of sports.
-School teams operate in practically all of the above sports.
-Inter-tutor group activities and competitions are arranged in the course of the school year, for all enthusiasts, irrespective
+School teams operate in most of the above sports.
+Inter-tutor group activities and competitions are arranged in the course of the school year, for all students, irrespective